MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/manage/Updates-Operations.md

     > Keeping the default values for these options allows you maintain good performance on your WSUS network.
 If you do not want expired updates to be declined automatically, you should make sure to decline them manually on a periodic basis.

 ## Automatically Declining Superseded Updates
-When you approve a new update that supersedes an existing update which is automatically approved, the superseded update becomes “Not Applicable” to a computer or device once the newer update has been installed.
+When you approve a new update that supersedes an existing update which is automatically approved, the superseded update becomes "Not Applicable" to a computer or device once the newer update has been installed.
 You can verify in the WSUS console that an update is Not Applicable for all computers.
 When that is the case, the update can be safely Declined.
 Additionally, the update may be automatically declined when you run the WSUS Server Cleanup Wizard.

-To search for superseded updates, you can select the “Superseded” flag column in the All Updates view, and sort on that column.
+To search for superseded updates, you can select the "Superseded" flag column in the All Updates view, and sort on that column.
 There will be four groups:

 -   Updates which have never been superseded (a blank icon).